lilydjwg/nvchecker/docs/usage.rst

   Set it to ``""`` (empty string) to override the global setting.

-  This only works when the source implementation uses the builtin HTTP client, and doesn't work with the ``aur`` source because it's batched.
-However the global proxy config applies.
+  This only works when the source implementation uses the builtin HTTP client, and doesn't work with the ``aur`` source because it's batched (however the global proxy config still applies).

 user_agent
   The user agent string to use for HTTP requests.